ruizdurazo/ruizdurazo/notes/on-story/index.md

 ## Structures (Good)

-There's plenty of material out there about analyzing stories through the lens of their structure.
+There’s plenty of material out there about analyzing stories through the lens of their structure.

 But, honestly, most story structures are basically the same.
 They fit the typical pattern of: beginning, middle, and end.